nathanaelg16/define/README.md

     cargo install --path .
     ```
 1. Obtain a [free API key](https://developer.wordnik.com/) from Wordnik.
-1. Run the command and paste the API key when prompted, or supply it via the -apiKey flag, i.e. `define -apiKey <api_key>`.
+1. Run the command and paste the API key when prompted, or supply it via the `-apiKey` flag.

    ![Screenshot_20240531_135320](https://github.com/nathanaelg16/define/assets/12057936/53745ea8-54d3-4d55-a5f3-a8dc7a34548b)